jupyter-server/enterprise_gateway/docs/source/docker.md

 this image on every build - where the commit hash becomes the tag.

 To build a local image, run `make docker-image-enterprise-gateway-demo`.
-Because this is a development build, the the tag for this image will be `:dev`.
+Because this is a development build, the tag for this image will be what is set as VERSION (e.g. 2.0.0.dev0) in the root Makefile.

 ### elyra/nb2kg